joehewett/super-simple-blog/posts/talks.md

 ---
 title: "Talks I have given"
 date: "2023-10-02T18:07:44.675Z"
-description: ""
+description: "I want to keep a log of talks and lectures that I give, for posterity."
-thumbnail: "/img/blog/thumbnail2.png"
+thumbnail: "/img/blog/thumbnail13.png"
 ---

-I want to keep a log of talks and lectures that I give, for posterity.

 I have only included talks from summer 2023 onwards.